simevidas/web-dev-feeds/issues.md

+TODO: Move this content to README.
+Then, add instructions for importing OPML to Feedbro and bump version to 2.0.

+---

 Problem with feed | 📥 | 💬 | ❓
 -|-|-|-
 [alistapart.com](https://alistapart.com/) | [/main/feed/](http://alistapart.com/main/feed/) | 12.12.2022 | issue with Feedbro <details>Feedbro keeps incorrectly marking the same old RSS items as new and unread.
 This happens only for this RSS feed.
 I have removed this feed from the collection because I got tired of marking the same feeds as read over and over again.
 I haven’t diagnosed the issue.</details>